Bedside lamps…should they match?

 I found the perfect lamp, at just the right size, and placed my order.
 It came without a shade so, to give both lamps a bit of symmetry, I used the same exact shade on each and matching ceramic finials.

 A small disclaimer before I share my master bedroom in the new house.
 It’s a work in progress, like every other room in the house.
 The walls are painted but that’s about it.
-Our older dark wood furniture is under a bit of construction and will be getting a makeover at some point.
+Our older dark wood furniture is under construction and will be getting a makeover at some point.
 I’ll share it all in a separate post but I didn’t want to talk about my lamps without showing them to you.

 Both are white, have a curvy shape and are the same size.
 The new lamp, on the far right (find one similar here *affiliate), is the same height but the side table is a bit lower than my small chest, on the left.
 To even things out I just placed a book under the lamp to give it a bit of a boost.